JongseobBaek/inet/doc/src/developers-guide/ch-ipv4.rst

    looking up the best route to the destination from the routing table.
    If the gateway is set in the route, then the datagram will be forwarded to the gateway, otherwise it is sent directly to the destination.
-If no route is found, then a :ttt:§Destination Unreachable§ ICMP error is sent to the source of the datagram.
+If no route is found, then a ``Destination Unreachable`` ICMP error is sent to the source of the datagram.

 Multicast routing
 ^^^^^^^^^^^^^^^^^